 Lake Piediluco is located in the central part of Italy.
 On its shores is the village of Piediluco, a hamlet in Terni.
-Situated at the southeastern periphery of Umbria, with a branch bordering Lazio, Lake Piediluco can be considered the largest natural lake of the region after Trasimeno.
+Situated at the southeastern periphery of Umbria, with a branch bordering Lazio, Lake Piediluco can be considered the region’s largest natural lake after Trasimeno.
 The name seems to be interpreted as “at the foot of the sacred wood.”
-Together with the Lungo, Ripasottile and Ventina lakes located in the Rieti province, this is one of the remains of the old Velinus Lake, a large alluvial basin.
+Together with the Lungo, Ripasottile, and Ventina lakes in the Rieti province, this is one of the old Velinus Lake remains, a large alluvial basin.

 It has an irregular shape with a perimeter of about 13 kilometers.
 The lake is at an altitude of 375 meters, with a maximum depth of 19 meters.
-Its natural tributary is the Fuscello River, and the other two tributaries are represented by man-made canals.
+Its natural tributary is the Fuscello River, and human-made canals represent the other two tributaries.

 The panoramic view of Lake Piediluco, the second lake in Umbria, is characterized by low-lying colored houses lined up next to each other, separated only by the narrow alleys that move vertically through the ancient village formed in medieval times.

-As an attestation of what has been said above, and in order to create a clearer perspective of this lake of great tourist importance, we invite you to view the attached photo gallery.
+As an attestation of what has been said above, and to create a clearer perspective of this lake of great tourist importance, we invite you to view the attached photo gallery.